Quick Start

 # After the configuration is modified, you can ping demo002.myhost.com to verify the effect.

-2. Through the SaaS domain name and the default port 80, access the SaaS application http://demo002.myhost.com.
+2. Through the custom domain name and port, access the application at http://demo002.myhost.com.

-Without a local certificate, you can access the SaaS application over HTTP only, instead of HTTPS.
+Without a local certificate, you can access the application over HTTP only, instead of HTTPS.

 Congratulations!
-You have tried out the complete procedure of SaaS build, microapp development, integration, and deployment.
+You have tried out the complete procedure of solution build, microapp development, integration, and deployment.